 For DDR Dual I/O Read commands, there is a latency required after the last address bits are shifted into IO0 and IO1, before data begins shifting out of IO0 and IO1.
-There are different ordering part numbers that select the latency code table used for this command, either the High Performance LC (HPLC) table or the Enhanced High Performance LC (EHPLC) table.
-The number of latency (dummy) clocks is determined by the frequency of SCK (refer to Table 7.7, Latency Codes for DDR High Performance on page 50 or Table 7.9, Latency Codes for DDR Enhanced High Performance on page 51).
+There are different ordering part numbers that select the latency code table used for this command, either the High Performance LC (HPLC) table (see Table 26 on page 52) or the Enhanced High Performance LC (EHPLC) table (see Table 28 on page 53).
+The number of latency (dummy) clocks is determined by the frequency of SCK (refer to Table 26 or Table 28).
 The number of dummy cycles is set by the LC bits in the Configuration Register (CR1).